Keyboard shortcuts

 • Default value: false

-This option corresponds to the -N or --no-color command line option and will disable colored and styled output if set to true.
+This option corresponds to -N or --no-color and disables colored and styled output when set to true.

 gitignore